Are personal trainer roles intriguing to you?

 Personal trainers do their due diligence to maintain the utmost professionalism as they represent their fitness certification and company; and, well, themselves.

-On a final note, personal trainers have a strong desire to improve themselves both mentally and physically, self-educate, and exercise self-awareness.
+On a final note, personal trainers should embody a strong desire to improve themselves both mentally and physically, self-educate, and exercise self-awareness.

 Again, if this sounds like you, you will thrive as a personal trainer!